Attash2312/ostheory/important-topics.md

 ## 8) Page tables: Simple vs Inverted vs Hashed (memory usage + overhead)

+Layman explanation (why do we need a page table at all?):
+- CPU generates virtual page number p.
+- RAM is arranged in frames f.
+- Page table is the "dictionary" that tells: **page p is currently stored in frame f**.

 ### 8.1 Simple (linear) page table
 - Each process has a page table with an entry per virtual page.

 **Memory usage:** high for large virtual address spaces.

+Memory usage mini-formula (exam-friendly):
+- If virtual address space = 2^k bytes and page size = 2^d bytes,
+  then number of pages = 2^(k-d)
+- Page table size = (number of pages) * (size of one PTE)

 **Overhead:** each memory access may need page-table access (TLB reduces this).